neuronflicker/CTF/BrixelWinterEdition2020/ReverseEngineeringAndCracking/Registerme/README.md

 ![Running program](running.png)

-To try to see what's going on, we tried loading the program in [Ghidra](https://ghidra-sre.org/).
+To try to see what's going on, we loaded the program into [Ghidra](https://ghidra-sre.org/).

 ![Load Registerme](load_registerme.png)